ohliumliu/connectingdots/learning/pandas.md

   * Apply: Analyze the data based on a certain column. `group_by` is often used.
 The criteria could be as simple as col name or as complex as a function of all features.
 The returned value is a GroupBy object.

   * Combine: Apply aggregator methods on GroupBy objects (such as mean) to get statistics of each group.
 The result is a data frame.
+Another way to understand this: groupby results in the several datafames (groups) held together.
+In generate, one can call `apply(method)` on a groupby object to apply the given method to each frame.
+The method takes a dataframe as input, and return the result.
+This is similar to callback.
 ### Useful commands
   * query